spirev/MyHub/README.md

 This is a web application for my personal use.
-This is a collection of applications that help me in my everyday life.
+This is a collection of applications that help me with my everyday life.

 You can find there: